guns/vim-clojure-static/README.markdown

 By Eric Van Dewoestine.

 Try <https://github.com/guns/screen> for better window handling if you are running tmux 1.5 or higher.

 Options
 =======

+Clojure indentation differs somewhat from traditional Lisps, due in part to the use of square and curly brackets, and otherwise by community convention.
-The indent script has a few configurable options.
-Documentation with default values below:
+These conventions are not always universally followed, so the Clojure indent script offers a few configurable options, listed below.

+If the current vim does not include searchpairpos(), the indent script falls back to normal `'lisp'` indenting, and the following options are ignored.

 ### `g:clojure_maxlines`

-Maximum scan distance of searchpairpos().
+Set maximum scan distance of searchpairpos().
 Larger values trade performance for correctness when dealing with very long forms.
-A value of 0 means search without limits.
+A value of 0 will scan without limits.

 ```vim